doughsay/room.js/README.md

 Prerequisites
 =============

-The RoomJS server requires **Node.js 6.0** or upper.
+The RoomJS server requires **Node.js 6.0** or newer.

 Clone the repository or download a ZIP archive.

 Installation steps are straightforward:

 1. `npm install`
-2. Edit the `.env` file to customize the server listening port and the debug level (if need be), and just source it.
-(Also edit the path to the User DB and the path to the world directory, if not using the lightweight demonstration world bundled with the project.)
+2. Create a `.env` file to customize the server's configuration.
+See `.env.development` for examples and explanations.
 3. `npm start`

 To interact with the server, you must use a web client application.
 The standard [client](https://github.com/doughsay/room.js-client) is provided in a separate repository.